F&M Stories

 “There’s an excellent community of scholars from all around the world who are here,” F&M’s SherAli Tareen says.
 “It’s a privilege.”

 Tareen was accepted earlier this year to the Institute for Advanced Study, a nearly century-old independent center near Princeton, N.J.
-Here, luminaries such as Alfred Einstein once taught and Cold War diplomat George Kennan once studied.
+Here, luminaries such as Albert Einstein and Cold War diplomat George Kennan once studied.

 IAS was featured in the 2023 film, “Oppenheimer.”
-From 1947 to 1966, the maker of the atomic bomb, J. Robert Oppenheimer, was director of the Institute, a place where academics share and explore ideas while also teaching and conducting their research.
+From 1947 to 1966, the maker of the atomic bomb, J. Robert Oppenheimer, was director of the Institute, a place where academics share and explore ideas while conducting their research.

 Tareen began his yearlong membership in IAS’s School of Historical Studies in September.